-The Health Care portfolio reported an investment loss of 5.76% in 2018.
+The Health Care portfolio reported an investment return of 19.59% in 2019.
 The overall returns are compared to a composite benchmark return that could be achieved by a portfolio that is passively invested in the broad market, with percentage weights allocated to each asset class as specified in the OPERS Statement of Investment Objectives and Policies.
-The return of the policy benchmark for 2018 was a loss of 5.96%.
+The return of the policy benchmark for 2019 was 19.20%.

 Prior to 2017, health care assets were included in two trusts established under Internal Revenue Code Sections 115 and 401(h).
 Accordingly, historical information was reported in this section under 115 Health Care Trust and 401(h) Health Care Trust portfolios.
-The 401(h) Health Care Trust portfolio was transferred to the 115 Health Care Trust portfolio on July 1, 2016 and one Health Care portfolio remains.
+The 401(h) Health Care Trust portfolio was transferred to the 115 Health Care Trust portfolio on July 1, 2016; one Health Care portfolio remains.
 Historical information in this section reflects the different health care portfolios in place for the time periods reported.